Welcome and Overview

-- Is not too distressed to be effective in the skills required for Counseling, School, and Forensic psychology, counseling, or testing.
+- Is not too distressed to be effective in the skills required for Counseling, School, and Forensic, or testing.

 - Is able to conform to the demands of the tasks involved in the program's education.

-- Exhibits no impairments that may lead to inability to conform including substance abuse, delusions, and poor reality testing, among other possible conditions.
+- Exhibits no impairments that may lead to inability to conform including substance abuse, delusions, and poor reality testing among other conditions.

 - Shows a pattern of integrity and honesty.

-- Does not show a pattern of deception and/or lying.
+- Does not show a pattern of deception and lying.